BU-KABlab/PANDA-BEAR/README.md

    - Install the system SDK
    - Install the Python SDK (for Python 3.10) into your environment.
 See the README included with the SDK.

+3. **Install any device drivers for devices or cables you are using in your set up.**

+   These may include:
+      - Potentiostat driver
+      - usb-serial adapter

 ## Instruments

 - [Genmitsu PROVerXL 4030 CNC Router](https://www.sainsmart.com/products/genmitsu-proverxl-4030-cnc-router-with-carveco-maker-subscription)